 The Environmental Working Group (EWG) also produce a list of what it considers lower pesticide fruit and vegetables.
-I’ve listed some of the fruit suitable for pygmy hedgehogs in the order they appear on the EWG list below:
+I’ve listed some of the fruit suitable for hedgehogs in the order they appear on the EWG list below:

 - Honeydew Melon